 The brand as a whole sees a 46% uplift in sales during the summer months.

 Fruit and nut bar brand Eat Natural has traditionally been a “shy” brand.
-However, this summer it is opening up its business for the first time at various UK food event and music festivals – including Eroica Britannia in the Peak District, Latitude, On Blackheath and Liverpool Food and Drink Festival – to celebrate the 21st birthday of the brand.
+However, last summer it opened up its business for the first time at various UK food event and music festivals – including Eroica Britannia in the Peak District, Latitude, On Blackheath and Liverpool Food and Drink Festival – to celebrate the 21st birthday of the brand.

-Through the mobile Makery, the brand is hoping to capture the imaginations of the “Instagram generation”, who like to personalise their lives through social media.
+Through this mobile Makery, the brand hoped to capture the imaginations of the “Instagram generation”, who like to personalise their lives through social media.

-The workshop will also play host to various sessions where guests can learn more about a specific subject such as “chocolate”, “nuts” or “how you could get a job at Eat Natural”.
+The workshop also played host to various sessions where guests could learn more about a specific subject such as “chocolate”, “nuts” or “how you could get a job at Eat Natural”.